Italy leftist party rules out coalition with Berlusconi

-ROME, March 29 (Reuters) - The junior partner in Italy’s centre-left alliance ruled out a coalition with Silvio Berlusconi’s People of Freedom (PDL) party following talks on Friday to try to form a government after last month’s deadlocked election.
+ROME (Reuters) - The junior partner in Italy’s center-left alliance ruled out a coalition with Silvio Berlusconi’s People of Freedom (PDL) party following talks on Friday to try to form a government after last month’s deadlocked election.

 “The PDL is not a possible ally, especially in a situation like the one we have in Italy,” he told reporters, after meeting President Giorgio Napolitano.